 All-On-X implant-supported dentures are fixed in place using four to six implants.
 The dentures are secured to the implants using screws and are only removable by a licensed dentist.
 The All-on-X option provides the most optimal restoration for denture patients looking for a permanent solution.

-For more information, please call us at 303-798-1068 or schedule an appointment online, and our highly skilled team would be happy to assist you.
+Pleasecontact Colorado Wellness Dentistry or call us at 303-798-1068, and our highly experienced team would be happy to help.